syedmouaazfarrukh/learning-resource-dump/kubernetes/readme.md

         - Create a service *Imperatively* K8s does not prefer.
             -  It is done via CLI

         - Create a service Declaratively
+            - The port picture in `code svc-nodeport.yml`
+            - The endpoints that are created at service creation `kubectl get ep`

         - Create an Internet Loadbalancer service